Amirreza-Ipchi-Haq/BrainF/README.md

 ```
 +[-->-[>>+>-----<<]<--<---]>-.>>>+.>>..+++[.>]<<<<.+++.------.<<-.>>>>+.
 ```
 Save the text and run it (Windows users can run this using the interpreter, just like any program.
-UNIX-based users need to allow the execution of this program (you can google how to do this), then they can run the POSIX executable in a terminal by typing `<ProgramLocation>/BrainF_POSIX <CodeLocation><CodeName>` (If the terminal is open where the program is, just put a `./` behind `BrainF_POSIX`)).
+UNIX-based users need to allow the execution of this program (You can google how to do this), then they can run the POSIX executable in a terminal by typing `<ProgramLocation>/BrainF_POSIX <CodeLocation><CodeName>` (If the terminal is open where the program is, just put a `./` behind `BrainF_POSIX`)).

 To run this in any directory, you have to add this to your global variables.
 You can search how to do it in each operating system.